 Prof. Chris Secombes, University of Aberdeen; Dr. Chris Williams, Environment Agency, Dr. Nick Taylor, Cefas, Weymouth.
 Risk assessment for PKD

 Dr Carl Sayer, University College London.
-Historical ecology and metacommunity dynamics in lakes
+Shallow lake historical ecology, metacommunity dynamics and ecosystem services.

 Dr Mark Beaumont, University of Bristol & Dr Joanna Freeland, Trent University, Canada.
 Temporal metapopulation dynamics of freshwater bryozoans.